MicrosoftDocs/azure-ai-docs/articles/search/tutorial-optimize-indexing-push-api.md

 ---
-title: 'C# tutorial: Optimize indexing with the push API'
+title: 'C# tutorial: Optimize indexing by using the push API'
 titleSuffix: Azure AI Search
-description: Learn how to efficiently index data using Azure AI Search's push API.
+description: Learn how to efficiently index data by using Azure AI Search's push API.
 This tutorial and sample code are in C#.
 author: gmndrg
 ms.author: gimondra
 ms.service: azure-ai-search